Does CBD oil have side effects? Is CBD safe for children? Will CBD show up on a drug test?

 4. CBD Isn’t Safe for Children

 Given the general stigma on marijuana use among the population’s youth, it should come as no surprise that some people believe CBD to be unsafe for children.
-However, CBD differs greatly from marijuana and cannot be compared in the same way.
+However, hemp-derived CBD differs greatly from marijuana and cannot be compared in the same way.
 CBD is non-addictive, and does not produce the “high” such as from smoking marijuana, so it will not lead to any impairment or dependency issues.